Hereditary cancer syndrome: Li-Fraumeni syndrome

 Li-Fraumeni syndrome is an autosomal dominant syndrome primarily caused by mutations in the TP53 gene, which greatly increases the risk of many cancers and is also highly associated with early onset of these cancers.
 Cancers linked to this disorder include; soft tissue sarcomas (often found in childhood), osteosarcoma, breast cancer, brain cancer, leukaemia and adrenocortical carcinoma.
 Individuals with Li-Fraumeni syndrome often have multiple independent primary cancers.
 The reason for the large clinical spectrum of this disorder may be due to other gene mutations that modify the disease.
 The protein produced by the TP53 gene, p53, is involved in cell cycle arrest, DNA repair and apoptosis.
 Defective p53 may not be able to properly perform these processes, which may be the reason for tumor formation.
 Because only 60-80% of individuals with the disorder have detectable mutations in TP53, other mutations in the p53 pathway may be involved in Li-Fraumeni syndrome.
+Individuals with LFS need lifelong intensive screening for early cancer detection.
+See Li-Fraumeni Syndrome for more information.